 Nonoperating expenses are from expense sources that are related to financing, investing, and other activities that do not constitute the principal ongoing activities of the District's operations.
-The major component of nonoperating expenses are interest and legal settlement expenses.
+The major component of nonoperating expenses is interest expense and legal settlement expenses.